ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 How the UOS sits in relation to the UCS:
 When there is a new study, a Data Steward logs on to the Data Portal and creates a new object, called a `ResearchDataUploadBox`, for uploading the research data.
 The Data Steward will enter at least a title and description so they can later identify the box.
+The Data Portal will make a call to the UOS with the inputted information.
-This info will flow from the Data Portal to the UOS, which will tell the UCS to create a corresponding `FileUploadBox`.
-The UOS will save the ID of the `FileUploadBox` with the other info in the `ResearchDataUploadBox`.
-Then the Data Steward will grant the relevant user an upload access claim tied to the `FileUploadBox` or `ResearchDataUploadBox` by calling the UOS, which in turn talks to the CRS.
+The UOS will generate a new UUID for the `ResearchDataUploadBox` and then tell the UCS to create a corresponding `FileUploadBox` with the same ID.
+The UOS will return the ID to the Data Portal, and the Data Steward will subsequently grant the relevant user upload access to the `ResearchDataUploadBox` by calling the UOS, which in turn talks to the CRS.

-Each `ResearchDataUploadBox` has a random UUID, a title, a description, a state (`OPEN`, `LOCKED`, `CLOSED`), and the associated `FileUploadBox` from the UCS.
+Each `ResearchDataUploadBox` has a random UUID, a title, a description, a state (`OPEN`, `LOCKED`, `CLOSED`), and the associated `FileUploadBox` data from the UCS.
 Every change to a `ResearchDataUploadBox` triggers an outbox event, as well as a persistent event for auditing with the user ID, timestamp, and info about what action occurred.
 The UOS subscribes to `FileUploadBox` events in order to be informed when the file count or total size bytes of the upload box changes, but not `FileUpload` events.